mark-mcdermott/xun/docs/llm/context/olite-overview.md

 - Menu options: "Publish to Blog A", "Publish to Blog B", etc.
 - Progress indicator (top-right corner) during publishing
 - Publishes to GitHub repositories
-- Monitors GitHub Actions for deployment status
+- Optional: Monitors Cloudflare Pages for deployment status
 - Multiple blog targets with different configurations:
   - Astro sites
   - Next.js sites
   - Other static site generators
-  - All hosted on Vercel with Neon Postgres (some)
+  - Hosted on Cloudflare Pages

 ### 5. Content Separation for Job Changes
 - Ability to delete all content for a specific tag